Linaro/lava/doc/v2/installing_on_debian.rst

 available in stable already) will then be installed from backports.

-The ``lava-server`` backports and dependencies are **fully supported** by the LAVA software team and admins of **all** LAVA instances need to update the base ``2016.12`` to the version available in current backports.
+The ``lava-server`` backports and dependencies are **fully supported** by the LAVA software team and admins of **all** LAVA instances should be updated from the base ``2016.12`` to the version available in current backports.
 Subscribe to the :ref:`lava_announce` mailing list for details of when new releases are made.
 Backports will be available about a week after the initial release.

-Updates for LAVA on Debian Stretch will be uploaded to `the stretch-backports suite <https://backports.debian.org/>`_ once this becomes available.
+Updates for LAVA on Debian Stretch are uploaded to `the stretch-backports suite <https://backports.debian.org/>`_ and also to the LAVA repo at https://apt.lavasoftware.org/ .

 Create an apt source for backports, either by editing ``/etc/apt/sources.list`` or adding a file with a ``.list`` suffix into